jenniferlidotson/reading-notes/class2.md

 3. a nice variety of themes to reduce eye strain and fatigue
 4. the ability to choose from a healthy selection ofextensions available when you need them

-Here are three great "cheat sheets” for basic terminal usage:
+## Here are three great "cheat sheets” for basic terminal usage:

 1. [The Command Line](https://ryanstutorials.net/linuxtutorial/commandline.php)
 2. [Basic Navigation](https://ryanstutorials.net/linuxtutorial/navigation.php)
 3. [About Files](https://ryanstutorials.net/linuxtutorial/aboutfiles.php)

+## Here are three useful commands for navigation in terminal

+1. pwd = print working directory
+2. ls = list
+3. cd = change directory

 ## Things I want to know more about